maldoinc/wireup/docs/pages/lifetimes_and_scopes.md

 - **Singletons** can only depend on other singletons and config
 - **Scoped** injectables can depend on singletons, other scoped injectables, and config
 - **Transient** injectables can depend on any lifetime and config

+Violating these rules (e.g., a singleton depending on a scoped injectable) will result in an error during container creation.

+## Next Steps

+* [Factories](factories.md) - Create complex injectables with setup and teardown logic.
+* [Interfaces](interfaces.md) - Register multiple implementations of the same type.
+* [Testing](testing.md) - Override dependencies for testing.